cornell-ece5745/ece5745-S02-back-end/docs/index.md

  - NanGate 45nm Standard-Cell Libraries
  - Revisiting the ASIC Flow Front-End
  - Using Cadence Innovus for Place-and-Route
- - Automating the ASIC Flow
+ - Automating the ASIC Flow (mflowgen)

 Introduction
 --------------------------------------------------------------------------